szhan135/template-lab-js-unit-testing/README.md

 This is beneficial because it means we can write, execute, and test the code from our system without having to develop HTML code that calls the JavaScript functions and then click those UI elements and hand validate that the functions work correctly.
 This type of bespoke testing is easy to forget to do, doesn't scale to larger projects, and can lead to regressions if we don't test everything every time we make a change to the code.

 If we created a file named `main.js` which just called `console.log(introduction('hannah'))` and then executed that with node by running `node main.js` we would see the string "hello my name is hannah" printed out to the terminal.
 However, this would be a poor form of testing because it doesn't validate if the output value is correct or not (along with some other shortcomings).
 The validation is where our unit testing framework will come in, but its usually easiest to validate types which are (or we can extract from) basic types.
 There are ways to gracefully handle validating more complex systems which we will discuss at the end of this lab for the Jest unit testing framework, but these options do not exist across all unit testing frameworks and when they do exist can be done very differently, so its alway bes to consult your documentation.

+> Note: commit and push the work you have done so far to GitHub.

 ## Installing Jest